Britain's bookish Hammond turns unlikely resistance chief

 Johnson fronted the "Leave" effort and now surrounds himself with fellow Brexit supporters who have spent weeks angling for Hammond's coveted portfolio.

-Hammond said with self-deprecating humour that losing ministerial privileges might come as a slight shock.
+Hammond said with self-deprecating humour that losing ministerial privileges such as the chauffeured limousine might come as a slight shock.

 "You know you are no longer a government minister when you get in the back of the car and it fails to move away from the kerb," he joked in the BBC podcast.